guowenbin90/Coding-interview-questions/README.md

 ## Steps
 1. Document your assumptions
-2. Explain your approach and how you intend to solve the problem
+2. Explain your approach
-3. Provide code comments where applicable
+3. Provide code comments
+4. Explain the big-O
+5. Identify any additional data structures
+6. Only provide your best answer

 - Selection Sort
 - Quick sort